 FASD can happen to anyone, regardless of where they live, race, and income.

 Did you know that FASD is a full body disorder?

-When a developing baby is exposed to alcohol, the resulting damage to the brain and body are permanent and may lead to life-long impairments.
+When a developing baby is exposed to alcohol, the resulting damage to the brain and body is permanent and may lead to life-long impairments.

 “People can’t see it physically because it affects the brain.
 They see me as impatient and frustrated … somebody that needs more assistance than the average person who has no disabilities.
 I see myself as someone trying to break the stereotype of someone with a developmental disability and to show the world that just because you have a disability doesn’t mean there should be limits to what you can and can’t do.”

-Our program provides community capacity development across multiple sectors of service providers and service navigation for individuals with FASD and families.
+Our program provides community capacity development across multiple sectors of service providers along with clinical support and service navigation for individuals with FASD and families.

-We build capacity at existing agencies in the regions of Ottawa, Prescott Russel, and Stormont, Dundas & Glengarry to understand and address the unique needs of the FASD population through high level training workshops in sectors including health, mental health, justice, education, housing, employment and social work.
+We build capacity at existing agencies in the regions of Ottawa, Prescott Russel, and Stormont, Dundas & Glengarry to understand and address the unique needs of the FASD population through high-level training workshops in sectors including health, mental health, justice, education, housing, employment and social work.